Probing Doubly Charged Higgs Bosons with Three-Body Associated Production at Future $e^+e^-$ Colliders: Introduction

 A doubly charged Higgs state is currently being intensively searched for by the ATLAS and CMS Collaborations at the Large Hadron Collider (LHC), notably, through pair production $pp\to Z/\gamma\to H^{++}H^{--}$ followed by same-sign dilepton decays~\cite{Ouazghour:2018mld}.
-However, a striking example of a characteristic collider signal in the 2HDMcT is $pp \to Z/\gamma \to H_2^+ H_2^- \to H^{++} W^- H^{--} W^+ \to \ell^+\ell^+\ell^-\ell^- + 4j$, a topology that does not arise in either the 2HDM or the minimal Higgs Triplet Model (HTM).
-In the latter, in fact, the mass splitting $\Delta m = m_{H^{++}}-m_{H^+}$ is strongly constrained by EWPOs to satisfy $\Delta m \lesssim 40~\text{GeV}$~\cite{Melfo:2011nx,Arhrib:2011uy,Ashanujjaman:2021txz}, which prevents such cascade decays from being kinematically accessible.
-In contrast, the additional Higgs states of the 2HDMcT yield extra contributions to the oblique parameters, relaxing these restrictions and permitting substantially larger mass splittings.
-This difference is also reflected in the fact that the decay $H^{\pm\pm}\to W^{\pm}H_1^{\pm}$, forbidden in the HTM, can become kinematically open and phenomenologically viable in the 2HDMcT.
-As a result, associated production processes involving intermediate states such as $H^{\pm\pm} H_1^{\mp} H_1^{\mp}$ and $H^{\pm\pm} H_1^{\mp} W^{\mp}$ emerge as promising discovery channels for $H^{\pm\pm}$ at colliders in such a scenario.
+A key quantitative difference between the 2HDMcT and the minimal Higgs-Triplet Model (HTM) emerges in certain cascade topologies.
+In the 2HDMcT the chain $pp \to Z/\gamma\to H_2^{+}H_2^{-}\to H^{++}W^{-}\,H^{--}W^{+}\to\ell^{+}\ell^{+}\ell^{-}\ell^{-}+4j$ can proceed fully on shell.
+This is because the additional scalars relax the oblique-parameter bounds and allow large mass splittings $\Delta m = m_{H^\pm} - m_{H^{\pm\pm}}$ reaching values of order ${\cal O}(m_W)$ for $H_2^\pm$.
+In the HTM, electroweak precision data confine $|\Delta m|\lesssim40$ GeV\,\cite{Melfo:2011nx,Arhrib:2011uy,Ashanujjaman:2021txz}, forcing off-shell $W$ bosons\footnote{The sign of $\Delta m$ can be positive or negative in the HTM\,(See Ref.~\cite{Ashanujjaman:2025scr}).} in the analogous sequence $pp\to Z/\gamma\to H^{+}H^{-}\to H^{++}W^{-*}\,H^{--}W^{+*}$ and severely suppressing its rate.
+The larger mass splitting in the 2HDMcT opens the on-shell decay channels $H^{\pm\pm}\to W^{\pm}H^{\pm}_{1}$ and $H^{\pm\pm}\to H^{\pm}H^{\pm}_{1}$, thereby rendering the associated production modes $H^{\pm\pm}H^{\mp}_{1}H^{\mp}_{1}$ and $H^{\pm\pm}H^{\mp}_{1}W^{\mp}$ promising discovery channels for $H^{\pm\pm}$ at current and future colliders.
 Beyond collider phenomenology, it has also been shown that interactions between the doublet and triplet fields can induce a Strong First-Order EW Phase Transition (SFOEWPT), thereby enabling EW baryogenesis~\cite{Ramsey-Musolf:2019lsf}.
 Overall, compared to the HTM, the production and decay patterns of $H^{\pm\pm}$ in the 2HDMcT are significantly modified due to the presence of the second Higgs doublet (see Ref.~\cite{Chen:2014qda}).

 In this study, we investigate doubly charged Higgs production in association with a pair of singly charged Higgs bosons, $e^+ e^- \to H^{\pm\pm} H_1^\mp H_1^{\mp}$, as well as its production in association with a $W^\pm$ boson and a singly charged Higgs state, $e^+ e^- \to H^{\pm\pm} H_1^\mp W^{\mp}$, within the type-X 2HDMcT framework at future electron-positron colliders.
 Our numerical results are obtained from a detailed scan of its parameter space, subject to theoretical requirements (perturbative unitarity and vacuum stability) and current experimental constraints (including measurements of the SM-like Higgs boson, exclusion limits on additional Higgs states, EWPOs, flavor bounds and limits from lepton-flavor-violating processes).
 We perform a full Monte Carlo (MC) simulation at detector level and quantify the sensitivity to these channels at the, e.g., International Linear Collider (ILC) \cite{ILCInternationalDevelopmentTeam:2022izu} for Center-of-Mass (CoM) energies of $500, 1000$ and $1500~\text{GeV}$\footnote{The choice of the ILC is merely related to the use of a detector card specific to such a machine, while our results are equally applicable to other TeV scale collider setups, like the Compact Linear Collider (CLIC)~\cite{Linssen:2012hp}.}.